-If you require support with your studies, you should contact the Student Engagement team via Student Central in the first instance who will direct to other supportive procedures or provide relevant advice and guidance/
+If you require support with your studies, you should contact the Student Advice team via Student Central in the first instance, as soon as reasonably possible.
+The Student Advice team will direct you to other supportive procedures or provide relevant advice and guidance.